 Linnita received a bachelors of science degree in Mass Communication from Towson University and a masters of science degree in Nonprofit Management and Association Leadership from the University of Maryland, University College.
-She currently serves as an Executive Board Member for the Towson University Alumni Association and other community organizations.

-How I Started Speaking
+How I started speaking

 I was having lunch with a business colleague and very abruptly he asked me,

 “Have you thought about speaking?
 I’ve watched you interact with crowds and how they respond to you.
-YOU NEED TO BE SPEAKING TO THESE YOUTH.”
+YOU NEED TO BE SPEAKING TO YOUTH.”

 I was flattered but I sat in silence with an array of thoughts running through my head….
 “UMMM… I’m not really a fan of public light.
 I don’t know….
 I’m young…would people take my message serious?
 I have enough on my plate…”